- Vision and Values

 We believe that maintenance of skills, knowledge, processes is an important part of learning at Montacute.
 Across the school repetition of daily and weekly routines is vital in order to improve awareness, understanding and independence.

 We have three core curricula or Learning Pathways which meet the range of learning needs of all our children and young people.
-Our pupils are placed in different classes within a Department dependent upon their learning style:
+Our pupils are placed in different classes dependent upon their learning style.
+These classes are broadly age related.

-A multi sensory approach required by pupils with profound and multiple learning disabilities.
-Students with Profound and Multiple Learning Difficulties (PMLD) are provided with an informal curriculum which is specifically designed to meet their needs in connecting and responding.
+Students who benefit from a multi sensory approach are provided with an informal curriculum which is specifically designed to meet their needs in connecting and responding.
 These pupils are generally working within Bands 1 and 2.

 In Upper School Pupils will have access to an appropriately challenging range of accredited courses according to their ability and interests.
 Click here to see our Assessment Framework.

-More information is available about our Curriculum through our Information sessions, Policy, and by contacting Paula Kirk at school.
+More information is available about our Curriculum through the Deputy Head Teacher at School.